 CranioSacral Therapy (CST) was pioneered and developed by osteopathic physician John E. Upledger following extensive scientific studies from 1975 to 1983 at Michigan State University, where he served as a clinical researcher and Professor of Biomechanics.

 My personal training in CranioSacral Therapy has been through the Upledger Institute.
-I have completed CranioSacral 1 and 2, Somatic Emotional Release 1 and 2 and Touching the Brain 1 and enrolled in Touching the Brain 2.
+I have completed CranioSacral 1 and 2, Somatic Emotional Release 1 and 2 and Touching the Brain 1 and Touching the Brain 2.
 More details on those courses are listed below.

 CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system - comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.